oligegilo/Eremophila_ChemoEvo/README.md

 # Additional material for the manuscript:
-"Navigating through chemical space and evolutionary time across the Australian continent in plant genus Eremophila"
+"Navigating through chemical space and evolutionary time across the Australian continent in plant genus *Eremophila*"

 Preprint available on https://www.biorxiv.org/content/10.1101/2020.11.02.364471v1